 Look: the only reason that guy can slice cheeses with ease is because he’s got considerably more practice than you.
 Using caution (and common sense), you can slice your cheeses just like he does right in your home.

 Just be sure always use your hand guard (and chain-metal glove, if you’ve got one), and choose the firmer cheeses.
 Soft cheeses slice well, yes, but unless your rotating blade is extremely sharp, they can bind up the wheel and gears.

 Once you get the hang of using your slicer, you will have a hard time ever returning to your set of kitchen knives.
-Nothing can crank out such good looking vegetables and cheeses for salads or meats for antipasti in such a short amount of time.
+Nothing can crank out such good looking vegetables and cheeses for salads or meats for antipasti on a platter in such a short amount of time.